Beta-alanine—pyruvate transaminase

-Thus, the two substrates of this enzyme are L-alanine and 3-oxopropanoate, whereas its two products are pyruvate and beta-alanine.
+The two substrates of this enzyme first characterised from Pseudomonas fluorescens are L-alanine and 3-oxopropanoic acid.
+Its products are pyruvic acid and β-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-alanine:3-oxopropanoate aminotransferase.
 Other names in common use include beta-alanine-pyruvate aminotransferase, and beta-alanine-alpha-alanine transaminase.
-This enzyme participates in 4 metabolic pathways: alanine and aspartate metabolism, valine, leucine and isoleucine degradation, beta-alanine metabolism, and propanoate metabolism.
-It employs one cofactor, pyridoxal phosphate.
+It participates in four metabolic pathways: alanine and aspartate metabolism, valine, leucine and isoleucine degradation, beta-alanine metabolism, and propanoate metabolism.
+It uses pyridoxal phosphate as a cofactor.